nakibrayan3/website/content/blog/fitness-program/index.md

 ### Friday

+- 60-90 minutes of Zone 2 cardio.

+- Ideally you should get 150-200 minutes of zone 2 cardio, to achive that you should mesh zone 2 cardio with your daily activities.

+- Increase difficulty using a weighted vest or backpack

+- Exercises:
+  - Jogging
+  - rowing
+  - cycling
+  - swimming
+  - hiking

+### Saturday

 - 10-minute warmup

 - 20-60 seconds all-out sprint + 10 seconds rest x 8-12 rounds

 - try to get to maximum heart rate

-### Saturday

-- 10-minute warmup + 50-60 minutes training

-- Exercises:
-  - Dead Lift 1x5
-  - Stiff Leg Deadlift 2x8
-  - Close Grip Incline Barbell Bench Press 3x8,5,12
-  - Chin Up 2x10
-  - Leg Press 3x12
-  - Kroc Row 2x12
-  - Diamond Pushup 1xMAX

 ## Exerces Snaks